 Look for Vessels

 When there are no visible rays, you can alternatively look for vessels which are cells that are usually long and dark dashes.
-These are easy to see on the piece of wood, for example, Walnut and Mahogany wood.
+These are easy to see on a piece of wood, for example, Walnut and Mahogany wood.

 Check and spot figures

 By following the figures in ring form through to the edge of the wood, you will notice that they will become lines and ovals that lend each board a distinctive figure.
 The figure made by the growth rings is the visible clue to follow because the angle of the figure is steeper at one end of the board than the other.
-Make sure to use the more vertical end to decide which way to plane.
+Make sure to use the vertical end to decide which way to plane.